jaysonssdev/myNotes/playwright-notes/playwright-with-python-and-pytest/README.md

 - page.get_by_test_id()

 ## 03. How to use CSS Locators in Playwright
+- Combinations of CSS Selector
+- 2 Main Types of Selectors
+- How to Use the SelectorsHub extension

 ## 04. How to use XPath Locators in Playwright